Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 	- Some nomads will speak to them but some nomads will only speak if they have proven themselves worthy.
 - However, they are offered to wander around the settlement, possibly gaining information and wares (at an increased prize) or prove themselves to be worthy to enter freely for a reduced price.
 	- Unworthy visitors are allowed to visit the store at an increased price and speak to NPCs with ties to the city.
-	- They are also allowed to speak to their combatans as an attempt to figure out what their roles are if they so please.
+	- They are also invited to speak to the NPCs that are around to see what they can learn and buy before combat.
 ##### Present NPCs

-- Travelling merchant: personality akin to Reggi, being extravagant and elaborate in his tales.
-Speaks gloatingly about how he traversed the dangerous desert after being attacked by vicious beasts and ended up here, and has been staying here for a few weeks already, gathering tales and wares.
+- Berry: travelling merchant whose personality is akin to Reggi, being extravagant and elaborate in his tales.
+Speaks gloatingly about how he traversed the dangerous desert after being attacked by vicious beasts and surprised by a sandstorm and ended up here, and has been staying here for a few weeks already, gathering tales and wares.
 		- His information gathering is limited by the hunters and the fact that he is not worthy, and as such is not actually allowed inside of the camp. sells the following:
 		- HEaling potion - costs 60gp